XimeraProject/ximeraFirstSteps/README.md

 ## Test your software and clone this repository

 Assuming you have Git, Docker, and VS Code installed, you should now "clone" this repository.
-To do this,  BLAH
+To do this,  Open VS Code, press `Ctrl-Shift-P` and type "clone" you should see "Git clone."

-Open VS Code, press `Ctrl-Shift-P` and type "clone" you should see "Git clone"
+Hit enter and it will ask you which repository to clone

 Will ask to install extensions DO IT